chicoxyzzy/react-for-hipsters-boilerplate/README.md

 Run `npm start` and enjoy all modern stuff at [http://localhost:3000](http://localhost:3000)

+### To check your code for lint and other types of errors
+Code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesn't adhere to certain style guidelines.

+`npm run lint` checks the sources in ./src/scripts/

+if you do not have eslint installed you can install it with

+`npm install eslint -g`

 ### Test build with sourcemaps and all that shit
 `npm run build:test` builds all the things to `/public`